stef/pwdsphinx/man/sphinx.md

 into a record id for the O-S Server.
 This means, that if you lose or change your `id_salt` parameter or the name of the O-S server, all your record ids will be different and inaccessible.
 So it is a good idea to make a backup of your configuration file containing these.
+Note this `id_salt` doesn't really have to be secret, although it does provide another layer of security-by-obscurity if you do so.

 #### Forced operations